-In this context we should realize that the adage “If you can’t measure it, you can’t improve it” is eminently applicable to corporate energy performance.
-When you’re looking to improve the energy performance of a building portfolio, it is essential to have a measurement tool on the one hand, and a building energy management solution on the other.
-In this article we’ll discuss the functionality and benefits of this type of software.
+In this context, we should realize that the adage “If you can’t measure it, you can’t improve it” is eminently applicable to corporate energy performance.
+When you’re looking to improve the energy performance of a building portfolio, it is essential to have a measurement tool on the one hand and a building energy management solution on the other.
+In this article, we’ll discuss the functionality and benefits of this type of software.

-What is building energy management software?
+What is building energy optimization software?

 Before detailing the reasons for using dedicated software for building energy management, it is useful to define this type of solution.